 Chad finished his pint.
 “Well, I’ve got to get going,” he said.

 “Educational philosophy waits for no man.”
 Aaron gave him a little smile.

 “Nope.
 And, with luck, once I’m actually teaching I’ll never have to read this crap again.”

 Aaron laughed.
 “That’s why I stick to writing science fiction,” he said.
 “People actually want to read it.”

 Chad stood up, and shook Aaron’s hand.
 “Good luck with your story,” he said.
 “I think it’s an interesting idea.
 I’m sure you’ll work it out.”

 Chad picked up his backpack from next to the barstool, and said goodbye to Valerie.
 As he was approaching the door, it opened, admitting another gust of cool air.
 A woman walked in – slim, with shoulder-length brown hair and sparkling blue eyes.
 She glanced his way, and smiled a little.

-No boyfriend in tow, Chad thought suddenly.
-Okay, do I really need to stop at one pint?
-I have time for another, right?
+No boyfriend in tow.
+Did he really need to stop at one pint?
+He had time for another, right?